statsig-io/docs/docs/pulse/read-pulse.md

 ### Metric Lifts

+#### First 24 hours post-experiment start

+For the first 24 hours after starting your experiment, Pulse is calculated hourly.
+This more real-time Pulse is designed to enable you to confirm that exposures and metrics are being calculated as expected and debug your experiment or gate setup if needed.

+Please note that you should **not** make any experiment decisions based on more real-time Pulse data in the first 24 hours after experiment start.
+Experiments should only be called once the experiment has hit target duration, as set by your primary metric(s) hitting experimental power.
+Read more about target duration [here](https://docs.statsig.com/experiments-plus/create-new#target-duration).

+A few key differences between Hourly Pulse and your daily Pulse results that will start showing after the initial 24 hour window post-experiment start:

+- No confidence intervals
+-

+#### Ongoing Metric Lifts

 ![Screen Shot 2022-12-29 at 1 47 32 PM](https://user-images.githubusercontent.com/101903926/210014132-cfe6d82c-d451-4deb-8834-971412d482d4.png)

 The **Metric Lifts** section, a.k.a. **Pulse** calculates the difference between the comparable randomization groups (eg. test and control) across your company's suite of metrics, and applies a statistical test to the results.
 You can read more about Statsig's stats engine [here](https://docs.statsig.com/stats-engine).